Reference

 Agent

-An autonomous program registered on Theseus that can hold $THE, call models, interact with other agents, and execute transactions without human intervention.
+An autonomous program registered on Theseus that can hold $THE, call models, interact with other agents, and execute transactions independently.

 Learn more